 In people who suffer from both hay fever and oral allergy syndrome, when the immune system goes into overdrive to attack pollen proteins it's also being primed to attack similar proteins in food.
 Reducing the overactivity of the immune system during the pollen season may help to reduce the strength of oral allergy syndrome.
 Some people have reported that this strategy is helpful, but not everyone has found it to be beneficial.
 I can't say with certainty that's it's helped me because I use food preparation techniques to prevent OAS.
 The effort to reduce hay fever is worthwhile, though, because it reduces the misery of the allergy season.

 According to the National Health Service in the UK, 75% of people with an allergy to silver birch pollen also experience oral allergy syndrome.

 The following strategies will decrease a person's exposure to pollen and should help to reduce hay fever symptoms.

 - Stay indoors with the windows and doors shut during times of high pollen counts.
 An air conditioned building is useful in summer.

 - Check the pollen forecast daily.
-Websites such as The Weather Network and The Weather Channel let visitors enter the name of a city to see the local pollen forecast.
+Some weather forecast websites let visitors enter the name of a city to see the local pollen forecast.
 The sites also tell the visitor whether the pollen count is considered to be high, moderate, or low.